SidRoberts/framework/README.md

 Middlewares are run by the Router when it is trying to find a matching Route.
 If the Route matches the URL pattern, the Router will run the Middlewares which are able to perform additional checks to determine whether the Route should match or not.
 By returning `false` in a Middleware, the Router will ignore the action and assume that it is not suitable for the particular URL.

-Any Middlewares you create must implement `\Sid\Framework\MiddlewareInterface` and, like with Controllers and Converters, you can inject any services you require via the constructor.
+Any Middlewares you create must implement `\Sid\Framework\MiddlewareInterface` and, like with Converters, you can inject any services you require via the constructor.

 ```php
 namespace Middleware;